 The second strategy is more trial-and-error, but there’s an auto-save at the start of the fight anyway.

-What you have to do is equip and draw a bow in the couple of seconds before he runs for you at the start of the fight.
+What you have to do is equip and draw a bow a couple of seconds before he runs for you at the start of the fight.

 You will take hits this way and you will have to get lucky to an extent, but it is by far the easiest way to beat him.